The following article is an excerpt from "A Book of Bible Study"

 There is no indication given in the Scriptures that the reason he suffered was ever revealed to him during his lifetime.
 More than likely Job never understood why he suffered the way he did, until he was finally together with the Lord in Heaven.

 As his losses and affliction began to weigh heavily upon him, Job’s faith in the goodness of God did falter, as ours will at times under the weight of our own sufferings.
-However, our perseverance in the faith is not brought about by our own devotion; rather we are kept by the power of God (1 Thessalonians 5:23-24, 1 Peter 1:3-5).
+However, our perseverance in our faith is not brought about by our own devotion; rather we are kept by the power of God (1 Thessalonians 5:23-24, 1 Peter 1:3-5).
 Though our faith may seem to falter at times, and though we may fail miserably when confronted with our own time of trial, God does not fail, and He does not change His mind concerning those whom He calls to faith in His Son: “for the gifts and the calling of God are irrevocable.”
 (Romans 11:29).

 When we experience overwhelming misery and grief as our sufferings weigh heavily upon us, and we respond by railing angrily against God because of the troubles and losses that He has allowed to touch our lives, let us remember that nothing in all of creation will be able to separate us from the love of God that is ours in Christ Jesus our Lord, not even our own anger toward Him (again, Romans 8:38-39).
 God our Father, for reasons and purposes of His own, allows trials of various kinds to come into the lives of His people.
 God will see to it that we persevere through these trials, just as He sustained Job in his sufferings.